Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Computing the radical

-We now introduce the operation of deleting edges.
-This is a general way of modifying train tracks, but is particularly useful for proving \Cref{prop:radical} when applied within the realm of nice train tracks, as we will see.
+We now introduce the operation of admissible deletions.
+This is a general way of modifying train tracks, but is particularly useful for proving \Cref{prop:radical} when applied within the realm of floral train tracks, as we will see.